Faux farmhouse clock with sign

 All the junk was mounted with screws.

-Now… let’s make a cool sign to enhance the farmhouse spirit!
+Now… let’s make a cool farmhouse sign to further enhance that farmhouse decorating vibe!

 1. A plank of wood was coated out in black.
 One coat did the trick!